Red Flags That Show You’re Economically Illiterate (Without Knowing It)

 Thinks Taxing the Rich Will Fix Everything

-It takes understanding incentives, efficiency, and long-term growth.
-Hoping higher taxes on someone else will fix everything is a distraction, not a solution.
+Someone who’s financially illiterate clings to slogans instead of understanding incentives, efficiency, and long-term growth.
+Hoping higher taxes save everything is a distraction, not a solution.

 Believes the Government Sets All Prices